natalieagus/50002-2022/_lab/lab5.md

 	wr		output		memory write enable (from control logic) mwd[31:0]	outputs	        memory write data (from register file)
 ```

-Lab5checkoff.jsim uses the following netlist to create the test circuitry:
+When you have completed your design, you can use `lab5checkoff.jsim` to test your circuit and complete the checkoff. `lab5checkoff.jsim` uses the following netlist to create the test circuitry, and checks out your design by attempting to run a **test** program and **verifying** that your Beta outputs the correct value on its outputs every cycle.

 ```cpp
 // create an instance of the Beta to be tested